Gystre/solaris-ui-lib/README.md

 # solaris-ui-lib

 The solaris ui library source code for Roblox but modified to my tastes.
 Removed the music feature bc it was bloat.
+Still has the problem of a slow initialization so maybe i'll look into it later.

 # Loadstring